ink-cow/presets/README.md

 The lettering presets are mostly straightforward.
 You'll likely always have to resize them for the job at hand.

 The block line presets Trip and Trope, however, are extremely difficult to use.
 You have to handle the stylus very carefully at line ends to avoid disaster, because when you lift the stylus the line thinks you're about to go in another direction.
-Zap is offered as an easy alternative
+Zap is offered as an easy alternative, with a line that fakes a block end.

 ![Lettering](img/moo-lettering.png)